My friend Susan from My Texas Kitchen invited me to her house to teach me how to make her famous Mardi Gras King Cake. I have the best life ever!

 Red Hots — I bought several scoops from the bulk bin at Central Market, or you could buy a large bag in the candy aisle.

-Ice Cream Sugar Cones — I used nine cones which was one box.
+Ice Cream Sugar Cones — I used nine cones which were one box.

 Glass Cylinders or Vases – You can find these anywhere.
 I just used ones I had in my vase stash.